 However, they learned about a resource that would provide the perfect lifeline they needed.
 “After a couple months on the trial, we found out about Lazarex Cancer Foundation through another cancer family whose son had passed away.
 I reached out immediately.”

 Scott says the assistance provided some relief to their financial stress, allowing them to focus solely on Sofia’s health.
 “They reimburse us for our flights, hotels and car rentals.
 We would have tried to find a way to make things work… but there’s nothing out there like Lazarex.
 A reliable planned reimbursement resource, Lazarex is a necessary piece of the clinical trial environment.
 They connect patients with clinical trials… and they enabled us to keep Sofia in the trial for the long term.”

 Today, after four brain cancer surgeries, and countless treatments, the clinical trial she is currently in is working.
-Doctor say Sofia shows no sign of cancer – and it’s been that way for more than 2 years – a milestone she’s never hit in her life.
+Doctors say Sofia shows no sign of cancer – and it’s been that way for more than 2 years – a milestone she’s never hit in her life.
 Now, because of COVID-19, Scott says all travel is halted, instead the hospital is sending Sofia’s medication and allowing them to do routine labs closer to home.